 John Le Carre

-John Le Carre is probably best known for his Standalone Novels.
-There are currently 17 novels available.
-The first standalone was released in 1968 with the novel A Small Town in Germany.
-The most recently released novel was Silverview which was released in 2021.
+John Le Carre had written 17 standalone novels, starting with A Small Town in Germany in 1968.
+The most recently released novel was Silverview, which was released in 2021.

 John Le Carre also wrote the George Smiley series which has 10 books including Call for the Dead and A Murder of Quality.